 more Neighbor Report elements for BSSs that are part of the ESS of the HE AP shall, if it re-attempts to

-associate with the ESS, select an AP from (one of) the Neighbor Report element(s).35.3.23 BSS transition management for MLDs
+associate with the ESS, select an AP from (one of) the Neighbor Report element(s).

+(#22001)If a non-AP STA affiliated with a non-AP MLD has received from an AP affiliated with an AP MLD an Authentication or (Re)Association Response frame that has the Status Code field set to REJECTED_WITH_SUGGESTED_BSS_TRANSITION, and that includes one or more Neighbor Report elements with a Basic Multi-Link element indicating preference for reported AP MLD(s) that are part of the ESS of the AP MLD, and if the non-AP MLD re-attempts to associate with the ESS, it shall select an AP MLD from (one of) the reported AP MLDs recommended in the Neighbor Report element(s).

+35.3.23 BSS transition management for MLDs

-A STA affiliated with an MLD shall follow the procedure define in 11.21.7 (BSS transition management),
+A STA affiliated with an MLD shall follow the procedure defined in 11.21.7 (BSS transition management),

 except that: